wndyykiboo/wndyykiboo/README.md

 ### about me:
 - high school
-- ugly bastard
+- ugly asf
-- i am a big fan of manchester united (king emyu) and have supported the club since 2015.
+- im a big fan of manchester united (king emyu) and have supported the club since 2015.

 ---